burtlo/ruby-automation/day_01/07_rake_with_env.md

 end
 ```

-!SLIDE
+!SLIDE title

-# Also Update the Dependent Task as Well
+## Also Update the Dependent Task as Well

 ```ruby
 namespace "greetings" do